Russian Christmas Tree Toys Tour by +79-ANGEL-TOUR, +7 (926) 435 8687

 ‘Russia is a riddle, wrapped in a mystery, inside an enigma’.
 Based on our experience, when we bring our clients to services in St. Trinity St. Sergius Lavra, they seem to begin to understand Russians better.
 Quietly attend a service in one of Russian Cathedrals on Christmas Eve on Jan.
 6 and that might have a tremendous impact on your perception of Russians.

-Do you remember the scenes of the Christmas eve in ‘The Nutcracker’, one of the most famous ballets from Russia?
-See some of fairytale scenes on our Bolshoi Theater Private Tour page.
+Do you remember the scenes of the Christmas eve in ‘The Nutcracker’, one of the most famous ballets in Russia?
+See a scene or two in our Bolshoi Theater Tour page.

 SEASONS GREETINGS FROM RUSSIA!